• Skip to main content

 We can assist you in selecting a good one based on your specific requirements based on our experience and opinion.

-Most collection agencies are private entities, and their revenue is not often disclosed.
-We have compiled this list based on many parameters on the internet – employee size, companies that report revenue, complaints, etc..
+Note: Most collection agencies are private entities whose revenue is not often disclosed.
+We have compiled this list based on many parameters on the internet.
 We believe this list is nearly accurate.
 To help us improve this article (in case we have missed out on any), email us at support@nexacollect.com.
-The list above is not sorted by their size.
+Their size does not sort the list above.

 AMCA, one of the biggest medical collection agencies, was shut down because of a huge data breach that proved too costly.